sciapp/sampledb/docs/user_guide/instruments.rst

 You can view a list of instruments at |service_instruments_url|.
 To make navigating the growing list of instruments easier, users can select **favorites** by clicking the star next to an instrument's name.

+Each instrument can optionally be assigned to a :ref:`location <locations>`, to indicate to users where the instrument can be found.

 .. note::
     At this time, instruments can only be created by the |service_name| administrators.
 If you would like your instrument or action to be included, please `let us know`_.